vanJker/MKLC/README.md

-# JACK-LLVM
+# MKLC

-Just a Compiler of Kaleidoscope language with LLVM prject
+Just a Compiler of Kaleidoscope language with LLVM prject.

 ## Tips